Join us as a member

 We hope that you will want to become a member of Airedale NHS Foundation Trust; we want you to have a stake in our future.

-Membership is open to everyone in the community that the Trust serves, over the age of 14.
+Membership is open to everyone in the community that the Trust serves.
 We want our local population to get involved and become members so that all our communities are fully represented.
-Trust staff will become members unless they chose to opt out.

 Becoming a member of our Foundation Trust means that you will be able to: